Skar0ps/CoolDevStuff/README.md

 **FontJoy** | [https://fontjoy.com/](https://fontjoy.com/) | Generates cool font combinations
 **Google Fonts** | [https://fonts.google.com/](https://fonts.google.com/) | Font of all shapes and styles, and icons with a consistent style, for free

->Autres
+>Others

  Title | Link | Description
 | ----------- | ----------- | -----------|
-**Lorem Picsum** | [https://picsum.photos/](https://picsum.photos/) | Spécifiez les dimensions de l’image que vous voulez, et picsum vous rendra une image dans les dimensions spécifiés, super utile pour des placeholders
+**Lorem Picsum** | [https://picsum.photos/](https://picsum.photos/) | Specify the dimensions of the image you want and picsum gives an image that fits those dimensions from Unsplash, extremely useful for placeholders
 |